davidkhala/davidkhala/README.md

     #1) Respect the privacy of others.
     #2) Think before you type.
     #3) With great power comes great responsibility.
-Quote from Perl community: *Make the easy things easy and the hard things possible*
+*Make the easy things easy and the hard things possible* ---- Perl community *Boldness does win the game—being different and not following what everybody else is doing.* ---- Safra Catz at OCW 2022